-Upon the sale of abandoned land at public auction or the order by the county board of revision to the sheriff to transfer abandoned land to a community development organization or a municipal corporation or township any common law or statutory right of redemption forever terminates upon the occurrence of whichever of the following is applicable (R.C.
+Upon the sale of abandoned land at public auction pursuant to the bill or the order by the county board of revision to the sheriff to transfer abandoned land to a community development organization or a municipal corporation or township as described above in "Disposition by subsequent public auction or other conveyance," any common law or statutory right of redemption forever terminates upon the occurrence of whichever of the following is applicable (R.C.
 323.73):

-- (1) In the case of a sale of the land at public auction, upon the confirmation of the sale by resolution of the county board of revision and the filing of a copy of the resolution with the clerk of court who must enter it upon the journal of the court or a separate journal; - (2) In the case of a transfer of the land to a community development organization or to a municipal corporation or township, upon the filing with the clerk of court of a copy of the resolution of the county board of revision certifying the entry of an adjudication of foreclosure and forfeiture of the land and order to the sheriff to convey the land in fee simple to the community development organization, municipal corporation, or township, which the clerk must enter upon the journal of the court or a separate journal; - (3) In the case of a conveyance of the land to a certificate holder or to a community development organization, municipal corporation, or township, upon the filing with the clerk of court of a copy of the resolution of the county board of revision certifying the entry of an adjudication of foreclosure and forfeiture and the order to the sheriff to convey the land to the certificate holder, community development organization, municipal corporation, or township, which the clerk must enter upon the journal of the court or a separate journal.
+- (1) In the case of a sale of the land at public auction, upon the confirmation of the sale by resolution of the county board of revision and the filing of a copy of the resolution with the clerk of court who must enter it upon the journal of the court or a separate journal; - (2) In the case of a transfer of the land to a community development organization or to a municipal corporation or township, upon the filing with the clerk of court of a copy of the resolution of the county board of revision certifying the entry of an adjudication of foreclosure and forfeiture of the land and order to the sheriff to convey the land in fee simple to the community development organization, municipal corporation, or township, which the clerk must enter upon the journal of the court or a separate journal; - (3) In the case of a conveyance of the land to a certificate holder or to a community development organization, municipal corporation, or township as described in "Sheriff's deed without sheriff's sale," above, upon the filing with the clerk of court of a copy of the resolution of the county board of revision certifying the entry of an adjudication of foreclosure and forfeiture and the order to the sheriff to convey the land to the certificate holder, community development organization, municipal corporation, or township, which the clerk must enter upon the journal of the court or a separate journal.